This is most recent syllabus. Your final syllabus will be given during your first day of class

-This course is the equivalent to a second semester course and is designed for students who would like to deepen and broaden their communicative knowledge of the language.
-The emphasis is on giving students the tools to engage in everyday, routine tasks and to be able to exchange information more confidently on topics related to personal interests, familial relations, work and circumstances in which one finds oneself on a day to day basis.
+This course is the equivalent to a second semester course and is designed for those of you who would like to deepen and broaden your communicative knowledge of the language.
+The emphasis is on giving you the tools to engage in everyday, routine tasks and to be able to exchange information more confidently on topics related to personal interests, familial relations, work and circumstances in which one finds oneself on a day to day basis.
 The course begins with a grammatical review to reinforce and build upon the basic grammatical elements introduced in the first semester of study.
-Various texts, such as letters, newspaper articles, popular songs, film clips and comics, will be used to develop students’ written and oral linguistic ability, including expanding significantly their vocabulary in areas most closely associated with everyday activities and personal interests.
+Various texts, such as letters, newspaper articles, popular songs, film clips and comics, will be used to develop your written and oral linguistic ability, including expanding significantly your vocabulary in areas most closely associated with everyday activities and personal interests.
 To achieve these goals, the course adopts various classroom activities – listening exercises and games, role-playing, peer correction exercises, and interviewing.
-In addition, frequent out-of-the-classroom exercises that put students in direct contact with native speakers are employed to increase integration of the students into local city life.
-This dual approach will help students to develop and/or refine their use and understanding of grammatical structures, including:
+In addition, frequent out-of-the-classroom exercises that put you in direct contact with native speakers are employed to increase your integration into the local city life.
+This dual approach will help you to develop and/or refine your use and understanding of grammatical structures, including:

 - One week of intensive language instruction (20 contact hours)

 - 12 regularly scheduled weeks in which the class meets 4 hours per week

 - Final week of special academic exercises and the final exam.

 At the end of the semester, you should reach the level A2 “plus” of the Common European Framework in the four basic competencies: listening, speaking and interacting, reading, and writing.
 In practice, you will be able to:

 - Participate in simple everyday conversations.
 Interact with native speakers on familiar topics by using slow and relatively basic speech: asking about personal issues, describing places and feelings, and expressing and explaining choices;